Vishnuprasadvbhat/redo_org/docs/index.md

 The graph is defined once before execution (e.g., TensorFlow 1.x).
 Once the graph is constructed, it is executed as a whole.

-Pros: Allows for optimizations like memory reuse and graph-level optimizations.
+**Pros:** Allows for optimizations like memory reuse and graph-level optimizations. <br>
-Cons: Less flexible, requires redefinition of the graph for dynamic changes.
+**Cons:** Less flexible, requires redefinition of the graph for dynamic changes.

 #### **Dynamic Graphs (Define-by-Run):**

 The graph is constructed on-the-fly as operations are executed (e.g., PyTorch, TensorFlow 2.x).

-Pros: More flexible and intuitive, especially useful for tasks like recursive neural networks or variable-length sequences.
+**Pros:** More flexible and intuitive, especially useful for tasks like recursive neural networks or variable-length sequences. <br>
-Cons: Can have slightly higher overhead during execution due to graph construction. vbnet
+**Cons:** Can have slightly higher overhead during execution due to graph construction. vbnet

 ### **Example: Computational Graph for a Simple Function**